Charitable Lead Trust (for Family)

-FLP/Lead Trust Plan - To discount your gift to family even more, you may consider first transferring your real estate or other assets into a family limited partnership (FLP) which will fund your lead trust.
+FLP/Lead Trust Plan - To discount your gift to family even more, you may consider first transferring your real estate or other assets into a family limited partnership (FLP), which will fund your lead trust.
 The combination of the FLP, the lead trust and a gift exemption can permit the lead trust to pay income to us for a number of years and potentially transfer substantial assets tax-free to your family.

-With increased volatility in the stock market you may also want to consider creating a lead trust that makes fixed payments of increasing amounts to us over time.
+Increasing Payment Lead Trust - With increased volatility in the stock market, you may also want to consider creating a lead trust that makes fixed payments of increasing amounts to us over time.
 Because the payments to us are fixed, your family ultimately benefits from any growth in the trust.
-Low payouts in early years allows the trust to grow, thus allowing protection should the economy produce below-average returns in the future.
+Low payouts in early years allow the trust to grow, thus allowing protection should the economy produce below-average returns in the future.

 Grantor Lead Trust - A grantor lead trust permits you to transfer your cash or assets to a trust that will make gifts to charity for a number of years.
 At the end of the trust term, you receive the assets back from the trust.